AndrewHazelden/Mental_Ray_Syntax_Highlighter/Docs/home.md

 Click the **[Pages Tab](_pages)** to start browsing the wiki contents.

-This collection [mental ray](http://www.nvidia.com/object/nvidia-mental-ray-products.html) syntax highlighting modules work with Notepad++, BBEdit, and TextWrangler.
-The modules make it easier for a VFX artist or technical director to edit a mental ray .mi include file and scene files.
+This collection of [mental ray](http://www.nvidia.com/object/nvidia-mental-ray-products.html) syntax highlighting modules work with Notepad++, BBEdit, and TextWrangler.
+The modules make it easier for a VFX artist or technical director to edit mental ray .mi include files and scene files.

 A Flexera FlexNet Publisher lmadmin and IrayLM/NVPAC .lic license syntax highlighter module is also included.
-This makes it easier to view a generated license file and edit properties like the host name or other parameters when you are setting up a new floating license server.
+This makes it easier to view a generated license file and edit properties like the server's hostname or other parameters when you are setting up a new floating license server.

 *The mental ray syntax highlighters are distributed under a GPL v3 license.*

 ## mental ray IDE Tools ##

-In addition to the syntax highligher modules, a suite of mental ray IDE (Integrated Development Environment) tools are provided.
+In addition to the syntax highlighter modules, a suite of mental ray IDE (Integrated Development Environment) tools are provided.
 These scripts work with BBEdit and TextWrangler.
-This collection of rendering TD centric scripts will boost your productivity when working with mental ray standalone, or mental ray for Maya.
+The rendering TD centric scripts will boost your productivity when working with mental ray standalone, or mental ray for Maya.

 ![mental ray Scripts Menu](http://www.andrewhazelden.com/projects/mental-ray-syntax-highlighter/images/mentalray-textwrangler-menus.gif)